 12. Will I get deported?

 Speeding is not a deportable offense.
 But since immigration law is constantly changing, non-citizens facing speeding charges should still consult with an attorney to discuss how to protect their resident status.
-Read more about the criminal defense of immigrants in Nevada.

 13. Should I fight my citation or just pay the fine?